Peter6188/ehs_bases_selection/EMS_15MIN_RESULTS.md

 ## Key Quote for Capstone Project

-*"Through population-weighted K-Means clustering with distance optimization, we determined that 12 EHS bases are required to ensure all 95 Nova Scotia communities receive emergency health services within the critical 15-minute response window, representing a significant improvement over the initial 5-base configuration which left many rural communities inadequately served."*
+*"Through population-weighted K-Means clustering with distance optimization and integration of real-world EHS performance data including hospital offload intervals and historical response volumes, we determined that 12 EHS bases are required to ensure all 95 Nova Scotia communities receive emergency health services within the critical 15-minute response window.
+This enhanced model incorporates operational efficiency metrics and avoids co-locating bases at hospitals with poor performance (>15,000 minute offload times), representing a significant improvement over both the initial 5-base configuration and purely population-based clustering approaches."*

 ---